Shishir420-GIT/Automated-Data-Filler-Agent/main-crm-processor/README.md

 - Configure CORS for production domains
 - Use production MongoDB cluster
 - Implement rate limiting and authentication

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📄 License

-MIT License - see LICENSE file for details

 ## 🆘 Troubleshooting